Chief Executive Officer

 Tarren Bragdon is president and chief executive officer of the Foundation for Government Accountability, founded in 2011.

 Tarren is a nationally recognized expert on health reform issues with a specialty in Medicaid reform.
-He has testified before the U.S. Senate Small Business and Entrepreneurship Committee; state legislative committees in Alabama, Connecticut, Florida, Georgia, Illinois, Maine and New York; numerous national conferences; and the American Swiss Foundation in Switzerland.
+He has testified before the U.S. Senate Small Business and Entrepreneurship Committee; state legislative committees in Alabama, Connecticut, Florida, Georgia, Illinois, Maine, New York and Ohio; numerous national conferences; and the American Swiss Foundation in Switzerland.
 His work has been featured on Fox News’ Sean Hannity show, National Public Television’s NOW, in Wall Street Journal editorials and op-eds, and in the New York Post, Boston Globe, New York Times and on National Public Radio.

 From 1996 through 2000, Tarren served in the Maine House of Representatives.
 Elected at the age of 21, Tarren remains the youngest person ever elected to the Maine Legislature.